 Bachelor of Arts in Psychology and Criminology

-She is passionate about championing children’s rights, says Jazz Robson who is currently completing a PhD focused on participation rights of young people.
+She is passionate about championing children’s rights, says Jazz Robson who is currently completing a PhD focused on Article 12 (participation) of the UNCRC and youth justice.

 Fulfilling a promise

 There is also a personal reason behind her PhD research, says Jazz whose thesis is supervised by Professor Marilyn Waring, Associate Professor Sharyn Graham Davies and Dr Kirsten Hanna.

 “My PhD is fulfilling a promise I made to my Uncle John.
 As a principal, academic and mentor to many tamariki he showed by example, the kind of champion tamariki need.”

 “He taught me that ‘To be a champion for tamariki you have to start with the basics and one of them is listening to and taking seriously what they say’”, says Jazz whose research is supported by an AUT Vice-Chancellor Doctoral Scholarship.

 Lighting the fire